canta2899/mgp/README.md

 ## How it works

 The implementation follows a simple producer/consumer pattern in which a single goroutine traverses the given directory recursively adding all the valid paths to a queue.
 Meanwhile, a series of parallel goroutines (whose number is proportional to the amount of logical CPUs available) dequeues each path concurrently and searches for a match between its content and the pattern provided.

-The queue implementation in based on a thread-safe linked list and follows a standard FIFO policy.
-Despite **channels** are recommended (and much easier to use), it is really difficult to estimate a good buffer size in order to retain performances and ensure that it will be enough.
-This is the best choice I came up with but it's open to any possible improvement.
+The queue implementation in based on go's buffered channels.

 ## Usage